This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Apply a baking soda paste.
 Add water to baking soda to make a thick paste.
 Put the paste on the area for 5 minutes.
 Rinse gently to remove the paste.

-What safety precautions do I need to take if I had an allergic reaction?
+What safety precautions do I need to take if I am at risk for anaphylaxis?

 - Keep 2 shots of epinephrine with you at all times.
 You may need a second shot, because epinephrine only works for about 20 minutes and symptoms may return.
 Your healthcare provider can show you and family members how to give the shot.
 Check the expiration date every month and replace it before it expires.

 - Create an action plan.
 Your healthcare provider can help you create a written plan that explains the allergy and an emergency plan to treat a reaction.
 The plan explains when to give a second epinephrine shot if symptoms return or do not improve after the first.
 Give copies of the action plan and emergency instructions to family members, work and school staff, and daycare providers.
 Show them how to give a shot of epinephrine.

 - Carry medical alert identification.
 Wear medical alert jewelry or carry a card that says you have an insect allergy.
 Ask your healthcare provider where to get these items.

 What can I do to prevent an insect bite or sting?